mesonbuild/meson/README.md

 type to install with pip can very between systems, be sure to use the Python 3 version of pip.

+#### Creating a standalone script

+Meson can be run as a [Python zip app](https://docs.python.org/3/library/zipapp.html).
+To generate the executable run the following command:

+    python3 -m zipapp -p '/usr/bin/env python3' -m meson:main -o meson <source checkout>

+Note that the source checkout may not be `meson` because it would clash with the generated binary name.

 ####Running

 Meson requires that you have a source directory and a build directory